wp-plugins/football-pool/readme.txt

 * Highcharts API was removed from the plugin.
 See FAQ or the <a href="http://wordpressfootballpool.wordpress.com/">plugin's website</a> for details.

 == Changelog ==

+= 2.1.2 =
+* Bug fix: upgrading the plugin also deletes the Highcharts API.
+Too make sure the front-end does not quit working, a small change was made to the init code.
+Also, the plugin now expects the API to be located outside the plugin's directory: `wp-content/plugins/highcharts-js/` directory.

 = 2.1.1 =
 * Small updates for WordPress 3.5.